What Vaccines are Offered?

-Read this guest editorial by Dr. Jennifer Vines, Washington County health officer and new mom.
-She tells us why she's getting her child all of his vaccinations.
+Read this guest editorial by Dr. Jennifer Vines, former Washington County health officer (now at Multnomah County) and new mom.
+She tells us why her child will get all of his vaccinations.

 - Contact your doctor (or your county health department) to see if your child is up-to-date.

 - Always keep an up-to-date shot record at home.

 - Notify your school or childcare facility of your child's updated immunizations.

 Routine child and adult immunizations are available by appointment at our Beaverton, Hillsboro and Tigard locations by calling 503-846-8851.